ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/design_patterns.md

 ### Pros

-1. It is easier to reuses known solutions than to invent them
+1. It is easier to reuse known solutions than to invent them
 1. Makes reading the code simpler to parse for collaborators
-1. Makes the code easier to maintain since pattern ought to be best-in-class solution
+1. Makes the code easier to maintain since patterns ought to be best-in-class solutions

 ### Cons